If you are a driver you will have noticed that the price of fuel is always moving and this can have a big impact on household spending.

 At times it can feel frustrating to consumers that unlike many of their gas and electric contracts (the other two commodity-based products consumers need), fuel prices vary by grade, day, location and brand.

-Oil also needs to be produced, transported, and refined.
+Oil needs to be produced, transported, and refined.
 This means that multiple companies are involved in this and each one has to take a share.
 So whilst the oil price currently sits at approximately $65 a barrel (about 50p a litre), the cost of moving and refining the product has to be taken into consideration.

 Then we reach wholesale and distribution.
 Once refined, fuel is sold to retailers in the form of fuel supply contracts.
 Most of the time, these contracts will be benchmarked against Platts prices in the following format: